Eisenhower State Park

 Shaded campsites accommodate RVs and tents as well as screened shelters, group facilities, and a limited service cabin.”

-At Eisenhower State Park, we enjoyed two nights of swimming, boating, hiking and family time.
+At Eisenhower State Park, we enjoyed two nights of swimming, boating, hiking, and family time.

 It’s back to the simple things in life.